kitihounel/csharp-course/00-introduction.md

 If you display the content of the directory, you will notice a new `bin`  folder that contains the compiled files.

-## Create projects with VS Code
+## Create projects with IDEs

-You can also create projects using VS Code if you don't want to use the CLI.
+You can also create projects using VS Code or other IDEs if you don't want to use the CLI.

 In VS Code, use the Ctrl+Shift+P shortcut to open the command palette then choose `.NET: New Project` and follow the instructions.